zero trust network design

 Diagram: Zero trust security.
 Authenticate first and then connect.

-A key aspect of zero trust network ZTN and zero trust principles is to authenticate and authorize network traffic, i.e., the flows between the requesting resource and the intended service.
+A key aspect of zero-trust network ZTN and zero-trust principles is authenticating and authorizing network traffic, i.e., the flows between the requesting resource and the intended service.
 Simply securing communications between two endpoints is not enough.
 Security pros must ensure that each flow is authorized.

 This can be done by implementing a combination of security technologies such as Single Packet Authorization (SPA), Mutual Transport Layer Security (MTLS), Internet Key Exchange (IKE), and IP security (IPsec).